 - Problem: To protect the independence of TAS, the tax code authorizes the National Taxpayer Advocate to take independent personnel actions with respect to employees of local TAS offices.
-The tax code does not provide this authority with respect to national office TAS employees, yet national office TAS employees who advocate for systemic changes in IRS practices and policies are most likely to take positions in conflict with IRS leadership and require personnel protection. - Solution: Clarify that the National Taxpayer Advocate has the authority to take independent personnel actions with respect to all TAS employees.
+The tax code does not provide this authority with respect to national office TAS employees, yet national office TAS employees who advocate for systemic changes in IRS practices and policies are most likely to take positions in conflict with IRS leadership and therefore require personnel protection. - Solution: Clarify that the National Taxpayer Advocate has the authority to take independent personnel actions with respect to all TAS employees.

-The IRS Restructuring and Reform Act of 1998 (RRA 98) included provisions to protect TAS's independence from other IRS functions.
+The IRS Restructuring and Reform Act of 1998 (RRA 98) included provisions to protect TAS's independence from the rest of the IRS.
 For example, IRC § 7803(c)(4)(A)(iii) requires local TAS offices to notify taxpayers that they "operate independently of any other Internal Revenue Service office and report directly to Congress through the National Taxpayer Advocate."
 To reinforce TAS's independence, IRC § 7803(c)(2)(D) authorizes the National Taxpayer Advocate to "appoint" local taxpayer advocates in each state and to "evaluate and take personnel actions (including dismissal) with respect to any employee of any local office."

 The National Taxpayer Advocate's authority to make independent personnel decisions is discussed in the legislative history of RRA 98.
-The conference report states that the National Taxpayer Advocate "has the responsibility to evaluate and take personnel actions (including dismissal) with respect to any local Taxpayer Advocate or any employee in the Office of the Taxpayer Advocate."
-Thus, there is an inconsistency between the conference report and the statute.
-The conference report states the statute gives the National Taxpayer Advocate the authority to make independent personnel decisions regarding all TAS employees, but the statute confers that authority only regarding employees of TAS's local offices.
+The conference report states that the National Taxpayer Advocate "has the responsibility to evaluate and take personnel actions (including dismissal) with respect to any local Taxpayer Advocate or any employee in the Office of the Taxpayer Advocate."1 Thus, there is clear inconsistency between the conference report and the statute.
+The conference report states the statute gives the National Taxpayer Advocate the authority to make independent personnel decisions regarding all TAS employees, but the statute confers that authority only with respect to employees of TAS's local offices.

 IRC § 7803(c)(2)(A) assigns the National Taxpayer Advocate two principal responsibilities: (i) to advocate for taxpayers in specific cases (case advocacy) and (ii) to advocate for administrative and legislative changes to resolve problems that affect groups of taxpayers or all taxpayers (systemic advocacy).
 While the conference report language indicates Congress intended to give the National Taxpayer Advocate independent personnel authority over all TAS employees engaged in both advocacy functions, the statute as written only covers employees of TAS local offices, who primarily engage in case advocacy.
-Currently, the National Taxpayer Advocate does not have independent personnel authority over TAS senior leadership, TAS attorney-advisors, employees of TAS systemic advocacy and research functions, and other national office employees, even though these employees also engage in independent advocacy on behalf of taxpayers, have the same potential conflicts, and face the same potential retaliatory personnel actions by the IRS leadership that Congress sought to address in 1998.
+Currently, the National Taxpayer Advocate does not have independent personnel authority over TAS's senior leadership, TAS's attorney-advisors, employees of TAS's systemic advocacy and research functions, and other national office employees,